When a Stranger Calls (2006 film)

-When a Stranger Calls is a 2006 American psychological horror thriller film directed by Simon West and written by Jake Wade Wall.
-The film stars Camilla Belle, Brian Geraghty, Katie Cassidy, Tessa Thompson and Clark Gregg.
+When a Stranger Calls is a 2006 American psychological horror film directed by Simon West and written by Jake Wade Wall.
+The film stars Camilla Belle, Brian Geraghty, Katie Cassidy and Clark Gregg.
 Belle plays a babysitter who starts to receive threatening phone calls from an unidentified stranger, played by both Tommy Flanagan and Lance Henriksen.
-It is a remake of Fred Walton's 1979 horror film of the same name, which became a cult classic for its opening 20 minutes, which this remake extends to a feature-length film.
+It is a remake of Fred Walton's 1979 film of the same name, which became a cult classic for its opening 23 minutes, which this remake extends to a feature-length film.

-The film was theatrically released on February 3, 2006.
-It was panned by critics but was a moderate box office success, grossing $67 million worldwide on a $15 million budget.
+The film was theatrically released on February 3, 2006, and was critically panned, but was a success financially, grossing $67.1 million against a $15 million budget.